-Johannes Vermeer (October 1632 December 1675) was a Dutch 17th century painter who, together with Rembrandt van Rijn and Frans Hals is one of the most famous Dutch painters of all time.
+Johannes Vermeer (October 1632 – December 1675) was a Dutch 17th century painter who, together with Rembrandt van Rijn and Frans Hals is one of the most famous Dutch painters of all time.
 His work is considered to be among the finest examples of realistic painting, especially the way he used color and the illusion of light in his work.
 Most of his life is Shrouded in Myth.
-Not much is known about his private life, let alone what he might have looked like.
-This only adds to the mystery of his almost inhuman perfect painting.
+About all that’s known about him is that he was married to a woman named Catharina with whom he had eleven surviving children, he was raised Protestant but converted to Catholicism when they got married, and he died young and heavily in debt.
+We also do not know what he looked like.
+The man on the far left of The Procuress is thought but not conclusively proven to be him.
+This mysteriousness only adds to his almost inhumanly perfect painting.

 - Alliterative Title: "Het Melkmeisje" ("The Milk Maid")